BIM2SIM/bim2sim/docs/source/user-guide/PluginEnergyPlus.md

 [Go to IfcValidation](IfcValidation)

 The EnergyPlus specific tasks start with an EnergyPlus specific validation of the space boundaries provided by the IFC file.
-This validation algorihtm is included in the default workflow to give an insight in the quality of the provided IFC.
+This validation algorithm is included in the default workflow to give an insight in the quality of the provided IFC.